Chris Murrell

 We’ll use therapy to understand what’s shaped you, and coaching to help you move forward with purpose.
 Think of our work as a journey, you hold the compass, I hold the map.
 The work is collaborative, not something done to you, but something we create together.

 As a Therapist-Coach, I’m here to support you in becoming grounded, confident, and fully yourself.
-I bring warmth, attentiveness and curiosity to our sessions, and I aim to support you in reconnecting with your values, strengths and inner clarity.
-A space that brings together emotional depth, creativity, and personal growth.
+Bringing attentiveness and curiosity to your sessions, supporting you in reconnecting with your values, strengths and inner clarity.

 Areas I work with include:

-• Anxiety, depression, low self-esteem, addiction, stress, trauma
+• Anxiety, depression, low self-esteem, addiction, compulsive behaviours, stress, trauma

-• LGBTQ+ and identity exploration, alternative relationships, open relationships
+• LGBTQ+ and identity exploration, alternative relationships, ENM, open relationships

 A bit about me: